humdrum-tools/humdrum-notation-plugin/index.md

 Try out the plugin by copy-and-pasting the following text into an HTML file to display the same musical score.
-In this case, rather than embedding the data within the webpage, it is the being downloaded from a <a target="_blank" href="https://github.com/craigsapp/hummel-preludes/tree/master/kern">Github repository</a>.
+In this case, rather than embedding the data within the webpage, it is being downloaded from a <a target="_blank" href="https://github.com/craigsapp/hummel-preludes/tree/master/kern">Github repository</a>.